Files

 Add a FeatureReader transformer to the canvas and connect the Grid reader feature type to the Initiator input port of the FeatureReader.
 In the FeatureReader parameters, set the Format to File Geodatabase (File Geodb) and the dataset to the Database_Transformers.gdb.

 Next, click the ellipsis next to Feature Types to Read and select the AddressPoints feature class.
-While the WHERE Clause can be left empty in this instance (we already selected AddressPoints), we do need to select a spatial interaction.
+While the WHERE Clause can be left empty in this instance (since we already selected AddressPoints), we still need to select a spatial interaction.

 Select Initiator OGC - Contains Result from the Spatial Filter drop-down menu.
-For an example of what each of the Spatial Filters do, see the documentation
+For an example of what each of the Spatial Filters does, see the documentation.

 3. Visualize Result